wretchedghost/vimConfig/README.md

 * backs up files with meaningful names, ex: filename@2023-01-04.14:59
 * overwrites the original backup copy but makes a backup before overwriting the current buffer.

+# Vim reminder commands
+:r !date -> `Wed Mar  8 10:50:58 AM CST 2023`
+:_sh -> `#!/bin/bash`

+:e [file] -> `Opens a file, where [file] is the name of the file you want opened` :w -> `Saves the file you are working on`
+:w [filename] -> `Allows you to save your file with the name you've defined`

+#### Vim command for working with multiple files

+:bn - Switch to next buffer
+:bp - Switch to previous buffer
+:bd - Close a buffer
+:sp [filename] - Opens a new file and splits your screen horizontally to show more than one buffer :vsp [filename] - Opens a new file and splits your screen vertically to show more than one buffer :ls - Lists all open buffers
+Ctrl + ws - Split windows horizontally
+Ctrl + wv - Split windows vertically
+Ctrl + ww - Switch between windows
+Ctrl + wq - Quit a window
+Ctrl + wh - Moves your cursor to the window to the left Ctrl + wl - Moves your cursor to the window to the right Ctrl + wj - Moves your cursor to the window below the one you're in Ctrl + wk - Moves your cursor to the window above the one you're in

 # Plugins